a5chan/Java-Projects/README_PORTFOLIO.txt

 Most of this portfolio, like the projects were done on my free time during university.
 Most of the code has not been properly indented, but I will try my best to update as I go along since the term is getting busy.
-Some of this code was completed in ICS4U1, my computer science course in high school.

 SOME CONCEPTS THAT ARE SHOWN